 2. Signal Filtering

-One of the major application of capacitors is found in noise filtering.
+One of the major applications of capacitors is found in noise filtering.
 The signal filtering circuits have a specific time response that helps in rejecting frequencies above or below a certain threshold level.
 The prime application of signal filtering lies in loudspeakers, woofers, tweeters, etc.

 3. Energy Storing Devices

 Capacitors are able to temporarily act as an energy source.
-The energy supplied by a capacitor is lower than a battery of similar specification; however, they have a comparatively larger life span.
+The energy supplied by a capacitor is lower than a battery of similar specification; however, they have a comparatively long life span.
 Also, a capacitor supplies energy at a faster rate, which makes it best suited for applications where a burst of power is desired.